 –1, a bizarre Mario hinterland which doesn’t ordinarily exist.

 I tried and tried, but I never could get that damn glitch to work.
 Several years ago, though, I figured out a way to get to the Minus World so that I wouldn’t have to bother with the glitch.
-I did it by directly manipulating the contents of the Super Mario Brothers ROM.
+I did it by directly manipulating the contents of the Super Mario Bros.
+ROM file.
 In fact, I was able to tell that warp zone to take me anywhere I liked, including existing and nonexistent worlds apart from the Minus World altogether.
 I’ll explain in a moment, but first I want to explain the Minus World glitch.

 7–2 which never ends.
 Probably, Mario tries to look up which data corresponds to world